 Where: Sarri 40, Athina 105 53

 With twelve-foot ceilings, exposed brick walls, and magnificent views over the historic heart of Athens, the apartments at The Foundry Athens provide a wonderful home away from home.
-The hotel sits inside an industrial premises which dates back to 1930 and originally housed a font foundry and a publishing house.
+The hotel sits inside an industrial premise which dates back to 1930.

 Apartments start from €140 per night including breakfast.
 Click here for current rates and availability.